-Can you imagine being able to harvest vegetables from your garden a month before your neighbors are able to?
-What if you could have a garden magically pop up in spring without you even having to buy a single seedling or get your hands dirty in the spring?
+Can you imagine being able to harvest vegetables from your garden a month before your neighbors?
+What if you could have a garden magically pop up in spring without buying a single seedling or getting your hands dirty in the spring?
 This is all possible if you use a method called pre-seeding.

 What is Pre-Seeding?

 When you pre-seed your garden, you are allowing Mother Nature (rather than the nursery industry or your own judgment) to have control over when the seeds germinate.
-This results in both earlier seed germination in the spring but also in plants that are better suited to the outdoor weather and healthier because of this.
+This results in earlier seed germination in the spring, but also in healthier plants better suited to the outdoor weather.

-With pre-seeding, it is a little like seedling boot camp.
-Seeds germinate when the conditions are right for them outside and they are exposed to the harsher elements of nature from the start, which results in far less shock to the plants, which means they can focus more on growth and production faster.
+Pre-seeding is a little like seedling boot camp.
+Seeds germinate when the conditions are right for them outside and they are exposed to the harsher elements of nature from the start, which results in far less shock to the plants so they can focus on faster growth and production.

 How to Pre-Seed Your Garden

 In order to pre-seed your garden, you need to prepare your garden in the fall.
 This means that all of the debris from that year’s garden must be cleared away.
-Then you need to work in compost and other organic material into the soil.
+Then, you need to work compost and other organic material into the soil.

 Then, after the temperatures in your area have dropped below freezing, you can plant out your desired seeds.
-They need to go into the ground the same as you do in the spring according to the directions on the seed packet.
-Then water the area.
+They need to go into the ground the same way as spring planting, according to the directions on the seed packet, then water well.

 After the seeds have been planted and watered, cover the beds with about an inch of straw or mulch.
 This will help keep the ground frozen in case of an unexpected thaw.